ChargePi/ChargePi-go/ReadMe.md

 ## Contributing

 Contributions are welcome!
+Whether you want to add support for new hardware components, improve the documentation, found a bug or have an idea for a new feature, we appreciate your help!

-Please check out the [contributing guide](/docs/contributing/contributing.md) for more information.
+Please check out the [contributing guide](/docs/contribution/contributing.md) for more information on how to contribute.

 ## License